Written by Michael VanDerLaan

 When you get to shorter putts, then you can afford to start aiming for your ball to stop rolling 1-to-3 feet past the hole, but no more.

-The other aspect is that when we are lag putting, we are counting on the ball slowing down at the end of the putt, and we want the ball “always working closer to the hole.”
+The other part of picking a target, is that when we are lag putting, we are counting on the ball slowing down at the end of the putt, and we want the ball “always working closer to the hole.”
 While it’s true that 4 feet high and 4 feet low doesn’t really make a difference, the reality is that low misses can “get away from you” more easily with the ball tailing off at the end of the putt, where a shot that is too high that is losing speed at the end will continue getting better and better and can have that tendency to “cozy up to the hole” that we see with elite lag putters.

 RELATED: Evnroll Putters vs Scotty Cameron